SRombauts/UEPlasticPlugin/README.md

 - [Diffing Unreal Assets](https://www.unrealengine.com/blog/diffing-unreal-assets)
 - [Diffing Blueprints (Video)](https://www.unrealengine.com/blog/diffing-blueprints)

-### Quick setup from binary release
+### Plugin Setup

+#### Unreal integrated plugin

+A version of this PlasticSCM plugin has now been integrated in Unreal Engine and is shipping with it since UE4.24.

+This is the easiest way to get started with Plastic SCM in Unreal Engine, but it will always be lagging behind the latest release here.

+#### Manual installation from the latest release here

+Why: if you want the latest features, performance improvements and bug fixes that are missing from Unreal integrated plugin.

 1. Download the [latest binary release UE4PlasticPlugin-x.x.x.zip](https://github.com/SRombauts/UE4PlasticPlugin/releases) targeting your UE4 version.
 2. Either:
-    1. Unzip the content of the ZIP in the root of the Unreal Engine 4.x project folder.
+    1. Unzip the content of the ZIP directly at the root of your project folder.
-       That should create a "Plugins/" folder into your project.
+       This creates a "Plugins/UE4PlasticPlugin/" subdirectory into your project.
        This is the way to go to use Plastic SCM only on a specific project.
-    2. Unzip the content of the ZIP in the Engine/ directory of UE4.x directly for all your projects (for instance "C:\Program Files\Epic Games\4.18\Engine\") That should create a "UE4PlasticPlugin" folder into the "Plugins/" subdirectory.
+    2. Unzip the content of the ZIP in the Engine/ directory of UE4.x directly for all your projects (for instance "C:\Program Files\Epic Games\4.25\Engine\") This creates a "UE4PlasticPlugin" folder into the "Plugins/" subdirectory.
        This is the way to enable Plastic SCM for all Unreal Engine projects.
-3. Then, launch Unreal Engine 4.x, click on the Source Control icon "Connect to Source", select "Plastic SCM".
+3. Then, launch you Unreal project, click on the Source Control icon "Connect to Source", select "Plastic SCM".

-### How to build from sources
+#### How to build from sources

 If your project is already a C++ project, you only have to re-generate Visual Studio project files (step 4 bellow) and the plugin will get rebuild the next time you compile your project.